-Homeowners can now save on average $7,000 on an advanced wood heat boiler!
-Now is a great time to change the way you heat your home or business by switching to local…
+Homeowners can now save on average $7,000 on an advanced wood heat boiler or furnace!
+Now is a great time to change the way you heat your home or business by switching…

 At the Clean Energy Development April 18th Meeting, the Board approved a substantial change to its Advanced Wood Heating Incentive as part of the Small Scale Renewable Energy Incentive (SSREI) Program….